Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-But, instead of calling the `alert` function to generate an alert popup,
+Now, instead of calling the `alert` function to generate an alert popup,
 ***********************************************************
-## Hello Beppo: Version 2
+### Hello Beppo: Version 2

 ```html
 <div id="ask-name-page">